ro-fdm/fcm_challenge/README.md

 ## Doubts
-1. I am using the number of words in the line to identify the data, then in normals conditions of work I would ask if we are sure about this.
+1. I am using the number of words on the line to identify the data, then under normal working conditions, I would ask if we are sure about this.
 Because if, for example, we have an hour to leave an accomodation, example:
 ```
 "SEGMENT: Resort MAD 2023-02-15 -> 2023-02-17 12:00"
 ```
 with the current code will raise an error.

-2. In the case of transport if in the middle of the travel we change the day, that is reflected in some way?
+2. In the case of transport: if in the middle of the travel we change the day, that is reflected in some way?
 For example:
 ```
 SEGMENT: Flight SVQ 2023-03-02 23:40 -> BCN 02:10